ContactFusion: Stochastic Poisson Surface Maps from Visual and Contact Sensing: Related Work

+While the previous approaches have fused contact sensing with vision, they assume that the contact location is known.
+Previous works have proposed different strategies to determine it, depending on the sensor modalities available in each specific robot setup.

-Force-Torque information and Visual RGBD information have been widely used to perform Robotic Assembly.
-Common methods utilise precomputed Force-Torque maps in Euclidean space to map Force-Torque values to euclidean increments in robot end-effector positions \cite{ForceTorqueMap}.
-This map is computed offline using CAD information, with Force-Torque sensory information being used to query the map online. \cite{localisationAssembly} constructs a map using Force-Torque information in $\mathcal{C}$-space. \cite{8793572} utilises Force-Torque information to make binary contact/no-contact estimations as part of a larger state estimation pipeline.
-In our method we fuse Force-torque information via the \textit{Contact Occupancy Sensor} and RGBD point cloud information into a euclidean space map representation, to jointly be able to handle differing uncertainties from both modalities.
-We motivate the use of SPSMaps as intermediate representations for both model-based and learning-based methods to tackle misalignment as noise within scene understanding.
+When force/torque (F/T) sensors are available, it has been proposed to use precomputed force-torque maps in Euclidean space \cite{ForceTorqueMap}.
+These maps relate expected force-torque values to Euclidean increments in robot end-effector positions .
+This map is computed offline using CAD information, with force-torque sensory information being used to query the map online. \citet{localisationAssembly} extended this idea by constructing a map using force-torque information in configuration space.

+When no F/T sensors are available, the robot kinematics model can be used as a proxy for location, up to dynamic effects. \citet{8793572} followed this approach to implement a state estimation pipeline to determine the location of a known manipulation target in contact-rich scenarios.

+With the development of vision-based tactile sensors, it has been possible to detect contact with higher fidelity. \citet{kim_active_2022} used a GelSight sensor placed at the fingertips of a robot gripper to locate the edges of the manipulation object.
+This additional information was shown to improve the performance of the manipulation policy in insertion tasks.

+In ContactFusion we introduce a \textit{contact location model}, which relies on F/T sensing to enable the fusion of vision and contact measurements into a unified representation.
+This model provides a contact likelihood that allows us to handle the different noise models, and enable probabilistic fusion of the measurements, consequently improving the uncertainty estimates of the map.